sudarshan972003/AcademyTrack/README.md

 # AcademyTrack: Student Management & API Integration ( REST Framework and External APIs )

-AcademyTrack is a web application designed to empower class incharges for seamless student management.
+AcademyTrack is a web application ( built using Django ) designed to empower class incharges for seamless student management.
 It provides features for adding, updating, deleting, and viewing student records, along with a user-friendly interface for navigation.
 It also displays location and weather information for logged-in users and a random motivational quote fetched from a custom API built using REST Framework.

-## Description

-This project consist of a simple client-server architecture where:
-- The server hosts a custom API built using REST Framework that returns a motivativational quote.
-- The AcademyTrack ( Student Management System ) which is the client displays a random motivativational quote in its Home Page by making a request to the server's API.

 ## Features